The Mars Apparition of 2019-2021

 by Martin J. Powell

 The path of Mars against the background stars from May 2020 to March 2021, shown at 10-day intervals (click on the thumbnail for the full-size image, 163 KB).
-During this apparition Mars describes a 'zig-zag' shaped path against the stars, quite unlike the Southward-facing loop that it described during the planet's previous apparition in 2017-19.
-The paths of Uranus and Neptune are also shown for reference (detailed finder charts for these planets for the current year can be found on the Uranus and Neptune pages).
-Planetary conjunctions between Mars and Neptune and Mars and Uranus take place on June 12th 2020 and January 21st 2021 respectively (marked on the chart by the symbol ).
+During this apparition Mars described a 'zig-zag' shaped path against the stars, quite unlike the Southward-facing loop that it described during the planet's previous apparition in 2017-19.
+The paths of Uranus and Neptune are also shown for reference.
+Planetary conjunctions between Mars and Neptune and Mars and Uranus took place on June 12th 2020 and January 21st 2021 respectively (marked on the chart by the symbol ).
 For more details on these and conjunctions involving other planets, see the planetary conjunctions section below.

 The star map applies to observers in the Northern hemisphere (i.e. North is up); for the Southern hemisphere view, click here (167 KB) The faintest stars shown on the map have an apparent magnitude of about +4.8.
 Printer-friendly versions of this chart are available for Northern (76 KB) and Southern hemisphere (77 KB) views.
 Astronomical co-ordinates of Right Ascension (longitude, measured Eastwards in hrs:mins from the First Point of Aries) and Declination (latitude, measured in degrees North or South of the celestial equator) are marked around the border of the chart.
-Click here (119 KB) to see a 'clean' star map of the area (i.e. without planet paths); observers may wish to use the 'clean' star map as an aid to plotting the planet's position on a specific night - in which case, a printable version can be found here (59 KB).
+Click here (119 KB) to see a 'clean' star map of the area (i.e. without planet paths); a printable version can be found here (59 KB).
 Photographs of this region of the night sky can be seen below.

 The four star names shown in yellow-green were officially adopted by the International Astronomical Union (IAU) in 2017.

-At superior conjunction on September 2nd 2019 (when it passes directly behind the Sun in the constellation of Leo, the Lion), Mars is positioned 2.6747 Astronomical Units (AU) from Earth (400.1 million kms or 248.6 million miles).
-Were it to be visible from Earth at this time, its apparent magnitude would be +1.7 and its apparent size only 3".5 (i.e. 3.5 arcseconds, where 1" = 1/60th of an arcminute or 1/3600 of a degree).
-Mars enters the constellation of Virgo, the Virgin, on September 24th, becoming visible in the dawn twilight from Northern Tropical latitudes in early October.
-The planet moves to the South of the celestial equator (where the declination of a celestial body is 0°) on October 7th, becoming visible from Equatorial and mid-Northern latitudes over the coming days.
+At superior conjunction on September 2nd 2019 (when it passed directly behind the Sun in the constellation of Leo, the Lion), Mars was positioned 2.6747 Astronomical Units (AU) from Earth (400.1 million kms or 248.6 million miles).
+Were it to have been visible from Earth at this time, its apparent magnitude would have been +1.7 and its apparent size only 3".5 (i.e. 3.5 arcseconds, where 1" = 1/60th of an arcminute or 1/3600 of a degree).
+Mars entered the constellation of Virgo, the Virgin, on September 24th, becoming visible in the dawn twilight from Northern Tropical latitudes in early October.
+The planet moved to the South of the celestial equator (where the declination of a celestial body is 0°) on October 7th, becoming visible from Equatorial and mid-Northern latitudes over the coming days.

 2 0 1 9

-Mars passes 28' (28 arcminutes or 0°.5) South of the star Zaniah ( Vir or Eta Virginis, mag. +3.8), in central Western Virgo, on October 12th, the star being visible at dawn only from Northern hemisphere latitudes at this time of year.
-The 2019-21 apparition truly gets underway as the planet reaches a solar elongation (angular distance from the Sun) of 15° West on October 17th.
-The Red Planet is slowly pulling away Westwards from the Sun at a rate of just 0°.3 per day at this time.
-By the third week of October Mars has become visible from higher Northern latitudes and as far South as the Southern Tropics, rising in the East between 45 minutes (15° South) and 1½ hours (60° North) before sunrise.
-From latitudes South of the Southern Tropics, low altitude (angle above the horizon) and twilight delay the appearance of Mars until early November (35° South) and late November (45° South).
+Mars passed 28' (28 arcminutes or 0°.5) South of the star Zaniah ( Vir or Eta Virginis, mag. +3.8), in central Western Virgo, on October 12th, the star being visible at dawn only from Northern hemisphere latitudes at this time of year.
+The 2019-21 apparition truly got underway as the planet reached a solar elongation (angular distance from the Sun) of 15° West on October 17th.
+The Red Planet was slowly pulling away Westwards from the Sun at a rate of just 0°.3 per day at this time.
+By the third week of October Mars had become visible from higher Northern latitudes and as far South as the Southern Tropics, rising in the East between 45 minutes (15° South) and 1½ hours (60° North) before sunrise.
+From latitudes South of the Southern Tropics, low altitude (angle above the horizon) and twilight delayed the appearance of Mars until early November (35° South) and late November (45° South).

-At this early stage in the apparition, Mars appears as a feeble, pale-orange 'star', shining about as bright as the star Castor ( Gem or Alpha Geminorum, mag. +1.6) in the constellation of Gemini, the Twins.
-Mars barely gains any significant altitude before disappearing into the brightening dawn twilight.
-Telescopically it is a disappointing sight, its tiny apparent size frustrating most attempts to obtain a clear view of the planet's surface.
+At this early stage in the apparition, Mars appeared as a feeble, pale-orange 'star', shining about as bright as the star Castor ( Gem or Alpha Geminorum, mag. +1.6) in the constellation of Gemini, the Twins.
+Mars barely gained any significant altitude before disappearing into the brightening dawn twilight.
+Telescopically it was a disappointing sight, its tiny apparent size frustrating most attempts to obtain a clear view of the planet's surface.

 A Martian Dust Storm over the Mare Acidalium in the planet's Northern hemisphere, imaged by John Boudreau (Saugus, MA, USA) in late May 2018 (click on the thumbnail for a larger image, 5 KB).
 This was one of the first images to capture the event, which over the next month became a global dust storm.
 Boudreau used a 368mm (14½-inch) Dall-Kirkham telescope fitted with a CMOS camera (Image: John Boudreau / ALPO-Japan).

-By mid-November Mars has reached 25° West of the Sun and is rising in darkness from across the Northern hemisphere.
-The planet now rises 2¾ hours ahead of the Sun at latitude 60° North, 1 hour before the Sun at latitude 40° North and 1½ hours before sunrise at the Equator and Southern Tropical latitudes.
-At mid-Southern latitudes Mars rises in twilight about an hour before sunrise.
-The planet's position in South-eastern Virgo, around 10° South of the celestial equator, means that it rises in the East from latitudes South of the Northern Tropics and in the ESE from latitudes North of the Northern Tropics.
-Before disappearing from view in the brightening dawn sky, Mars attains an altitude of 14° at latitude 60° North, 20° at 40° North, 21° at the Equator and 11° at 35° South.
+By mid-November Mars had reached 25° West of the Sun and was rising in darkness from across the Northern hemisphere.
+The planet now rose 2¾ hours ahead of the Sun at latitude 60° North, 1 hour before the Sun at latitude 40° North and 1½ hours before sunrise at the Equator and Southern Tropical latitudes.
+At mid-Southern latitudes Mars rose in twilight about an hour before sunrise.
+The planet's position in South-eastern Virgo, around 10° South of the celestial equator, meant that it rose in the East from latitudes South of the Northern Tropics and in the ESE from latitudes North of the Northern Tropics.
+Before disappearing from view in the brightening dawn sky, Mars attained an altitude of 14° at latitude 60° North, 20° at 40° North, 21° at the Equator and 11° at 35° South.

-In mid-November the planet Mercury (magnitude +0.7), having recently transitted the Sun, enters the dawn sky in its third and final morning apparition of 2019.
-This particular apparition favours Northern hemisphere viewers because of the planet's higher altitude in the Eastern sky at dawn.
-Mercury approaches Mars from the East, reaching its Western stationary point in Libra, the Balance or Scales, on November 20th.
-Mercury, having brightened to mag. -0.1, comes to within 9º.5 of Mars on November 23rd before its retrograde (East to West) motion begins to carry it back towards the Sun.
-Mercury becomes lost from view in the dawn twilight between mid-December (higher Northern latitudes) and late December (elsewhere).
+In mid-November the planet Mercury (magnitude +0.7), having recently transitted the Sun, entered the dawn sky in its third and final morning apparition of 2019.
+This particular apparition favoured Northern hemisphere viewers because of the planet's higher altitude in the Eastern sky at dawn.
+Mercury approached Mars from the East, reaching its Western stationary point in Libra, the Balance or Scales, on November 20th.
+Mercury, having brightened to mag. -0.1, came to within 9º.5 of Mars on November 23rd before its retrograde (East to West) motion began to carry it back towards the Sun.
+Mercury became lost from view in the dawn twilight between mid-December (higher Northern latitudes) and late December (elsewhere).

-At around 0430 UT on November 30th Mars passes just 9'.5 (0°.16) North of the star Vir (Lamba Virginis, mag.
+At around 0430 UT on November 30th Mars passed just 9'.5 (0°.16) North of the star Vir (Lamba Virginis, mag.
 4.5), which is positioned at the far South-eastern side of the constellation, only 39' (0°.65) from the border with Libra.
-The planet enters Libra itself on December 1st.
+The planet entered Libra itself on December 1st.

 ^ Back to Top of Page